NREL/alfalfa-client/README.md

 For examples of using the client and historian, view the [alfalfa-cbi repo]()

 # History
 - The implemented client is previously referred to as Boptest, from the alfalfa/client/boptest.py implementation.
 It has been ported as a standalone package for easier usage across projects.

+Testing